 The Seaford Independent Learning Centre (SILC) program offers an offsite alternative education pathway for Seaford Secondary College students who have disengaged from mainstream schooling despite significant intervention from the school.
-Once identified by the Seaford Secondary College Leadership Team, these students are referred to and enrolled into Flexible Learning Options (FLO), a Department for Education (DfE) enrolment strategy.
+SILC is an adult learning environment which offers a safe, inclusive and dynamic space for students to learn and grow.

-A Personal Pathway Plan is created for each student which contains their employment and/or educational goals and guides their learning while at SILC.
+A Personal Pathway Plan is created for each student which contains their employment and/or educational goals and guides their learning whilst at SILC.

 What is FLO?

 Flexible Learning Options (FLO) is a Department for Education (DfE) enrolment strategy which aims to assist schools and the wider community in supporting successful engagement and retention of young people identified as disengaged from a mainstream secondary school based learning program.

 A FLO enrolment allows SILC to provide students with an individualised case management service and a flexible learning program to facilitate positive learning and well-being outcomes.